Just a quick recap….

 This cycle repeated over and over again in the book of Judges from about 1250 – 1020BC.
 In the book of Judges, a “judge” wasn’t always a legal representative, but a person of wisdom, and often a military commander who defended the Israelites against their enemies.
 One of the coolest things about the people that God “raised up” is that most of them were pretty ordinary people.
 The only thing extraordinary about Israel’s judges is that they trusted YHWH in the midst of a crooked and perverse generation.

 The judges that were raised up by God offered the only bright spots during this period in Israel’s HIS STORY.
 Some of the most well known judges include Gideon, Deborah, and Samson.
-Gideon is known for defeating a HUGE Midianite army with a tiny rag tag band of about 300 men.
+Gideon is known for defeating a HUGE Midianite army with a tiny rag tag band of about 300 men (Gideon’s army).
 The Lord purposely had Gideon lead a tiny army to make it absolutely clear that it was God who was the victor, not the gigantic size of the Israelite army.

 Deborah, another well known judge in Israel’s HIS STORY, highlights the fact that God uses whomever HE chooses, man or woman, to achieve His purposes.
 In the midst of the sin and idolatry, Deborah remained true to YHWH and His Word.
 She was wise and God fearing, and the people flocked to her for advice and help.
 Deborah held court beneath a palm-tree, in the open air.
 There, where everyone could hear her, she warned the Jewish people and urged them to leave their evil ways and return to YHWH.
 The entire Jewish nation respected this great prophetess.

 Samson was another judge who was well known for his great strength that was used to defeat the Philistines.
 Samson is a really awesome Biblical Character because he’s alot like you and me, a fallible human.
-He made alot of mistakes early on in his “career”, was seduced and betrayed by the Philistine woman Delilah, but then repented, turned to God, and was used mightily to defeat the Philistines.
+He made a lot of mistakes early on in his “career”, was seduced and betrayed by the Philistine woman Delilah, but then repented, turned to God, and was used mightily to defeat the Philistines.
 Samson is a story of normal human failure, repentance, and redemption.
-We tend to think of Biblical figures as “holier than thou”; however, just like the rest of us, these Biblical heroes of the faith made mistakes, they sinned, but they trusted God, and they generally repented at some point in their lives, and God used them mightily!
+We tend to think of Biblical figures as “holier than thou”; however, just like the rest of us, these Biblical heroes of the faith made mistakes, they sinned, but ultimately, they trusted God, and they generally repented at some point in their lives, and God used them mightily!